mosip/reporting/README.md

 Install your own connectors as given [here](docs/connectors.md)

 ## Cleanup/uninstall
-To clean up the entire data pipeline follow the steps give [here](docs/cleanup.md)
+To clean up the entire data pipeline follow the steps given [here](docs/cleanup.md)

 CAUTION: Know what you are doing!